TopHillRobotics/quadruped-robot/README.md

 ## 4.1 Browse the demos

 Browse the directories `src/demo/${robot}` to find the corresponding demo.
 We support the robots provided by two companies: unitree and deeprobotics.

 Our locomotion controllers support two modes:  velocity control and position control.
 Please check out the corresponding demos.

-## 4.2 Run a demo
+## 4.2 Run a demo in a simulator

 First, in one terminal, source the `setup.bash` to set up the environment